jtrive84/CIS189-202501/README.md

 <br>

+### End Module 3 / Start of Module 4 (09-16 thru 09-22)

+- Only use concepts covered in class for weekly assignments.
+- Include docstrings for all submitted scripts.
+- Go through supplemental notebook this week (important additional information)
+- Module 2 grade distributions
+- Module 3 homework solutions
+- Module 3 practice problem solutions

 ### End Module 2 / Start of Module 3 (09-09 thru 09-15)

 - Use of IDLE will be penalized going forward